 Note that when using the Content Template block, you insert existing content templates into your content.
 You can choose only from “stand-alone” Content Templates.
 This means that the content templates that are used in a View loop will not appear in the list of your Content Template block.

 The Toolset Form block allows you to insert a form into your Gutenberg design.
 Using this block, you insert one of your existing Forms.
-If needed you can then edit the inserted form.
+You can insert any type of a Toolset form, including Post, User and Relationship.

-You can also use Gutenberg editor to desig Content Templates.
+You can also use Gutenberg editor to design Content Templates.
 Please review the step-by-step tutorial on how to create Content Templates with Gutenberg.

-The development of Toolset integration with the Gutenberg editor is still in progress.
-Here are some frequently asked questions.
+The development of Toolset integration with the Gutenberg editor is still in progress, as well as the Gutenberg core itself.
+Here are some frequently asked questions about this integration.

-Answer: For inserting forms use the Toolset Forms block.
-For accessing other features use the HTML block -> Toolset Forms button.
+For inserting forms use the Toolset Form block.
+For accessing other Toolset Forms features use the HTML block -> Toolset Forms button.

 If you have any other questions on how to use Toolset with Gutenberg, please post them in the comments of the accompanying blog post: